Last Updated on January 10, 2023

 Pigs are omnivores meaning they can eat plants and animals.
 This includes things like grains, legumes, grasses, nuts, roots, vegetables, fruit, dairy, eggs, and more.

-Pigs raised on a conventional farm typically eat pig feed that is primarily made of corn, soybean meal, and a vitamin pack.
-However, many sustainable pig farmers are getting very creative with what they feed their pigs.
-We’ll dive more into this later.
+Pigs raised on a farm typically eat pig feed that is primarily made of corn, soybean meal, and a vitamin pack.

 Do pigs eat meat?